felleg/felleg.gitlab.io-backup/content/posts/20220225-guncon2-mister.md

 declared war on Ukraine and launched attacks on civilians.
 Two of the best FPGA developers in the scene right now, Krikzz and srg320, live in Ukraine near the attacks.
-Although they have not directly worked on GunCon 2 support, their respective contributions in the world of FPGA gaming for video game preservation is immense:
+Although they have not directly worked on GunCon 2 support, their respective contributions in the world of FPGA gaming for video game preservation are immense:
 - Krikzz was one of the pioneers of FPGA gaming with his [line of everdrives](https://krikzz.com/our-products/).
 He has been at it before the MiSTer project had even begun.
 He is constantly pushing firmware updates to support his